 Sustainable Yellow Springs

-Economic Sustainability refers to the ability of the Village and its residents to economically thrive and financially support critical systems such as its infrastructure, businesses, education and cultural institutions.
-Future development and investment should be measured in a manner that seeks to positively enhance economic sustainability of the Village and its residents.
-For example, new developments should be measured with an eye toward whether or not they enhance the economic well being of the Village such as creating living wage jobs, or adding additional rate payers to support existing public infrastructure.
+Economic Sustainability refers to the ability of the Village and its residents to thrive economically, supporting critical systems such as its infrastructure, businesses, education and cultural institutions.
+Future development and investment should be measured in a manner that positively enhances economic sustainability of the Village and its residents.
+For example, new developments should be measured based on whether or not they enhance the economic well being of the Village (ie: creating living wage jobs or adding additional rate payers to support existing public infrastructure).

 Environmental Sustainability refers to the current and long term health of our natural and ecological systems.
 Natural and cultural features should be protected and preserved for future generations.
-New development should be measured with an eye toward enhancing the environment such as ensuring that infill development is encouraged, and at the very least new development only occurs within the Urban Service Boundary.
-Programs and policies designed to protect valuable farmland, open space and parks are supported, and efforts continue to reduce our overall impact on the natural environment.
+New development should be measured based on environmental enhancements.
+For example, ensuring that infill development is encouraged or, at the very least, new development occurs within the Urban Service Boundary only.
+Programs and policies protecting valuable farmland, open space and parks are supported and continue to reduce our overall impact on the natural environment.

-Human Sustainability refers to the ability of current and future residents to survive and flourish within the Village, by satisfying their physical and emotional needs.
-This includes the ability to find adequate and affordable housing, living in an safe environment, and fulfill their recreational, educational, cultural and spiritual needs.
-Future policies and investments should be evaluated with an eye toward human sustainability.
-Examples include ensuring affordable housing is encouraged, parks and playgrounds are accessible, and all persons feel welcome as residents of Yellow Springs.
+Human Sustainability refers to the ability of current and future residents to survive and flourish within the Village, by satisfying both their physical and emotional needs.
+This includes the ability to find adequate and affordable housing, live in an safe environment and fulfill recreational, educational, cultural and spiritual needs.
+Future policies and investments should be evaluated with human sustainability in mind.
+Examples include encouraging affordable housing, making parks and playgrounds accessible and all individuals feel welcome as residents of Yellow Springs.

-The recommendations contained in this plan have been crafted through the lens of sustainability.
-That is not to say there are no conflicts between the recommendations, but overall, the goal is for the Village to continue to evolve in a deliberately sustainable manner.
+The recommendations contained in this Plan have been crafted through the lens of sustainability.
+While there may be some conflicts between the recommendations, the overall goal is for the Village to continue to evolve with a deliberately sustainable approach.

-The Village should periodically review the growth assumptions, goals, and policies outlined in this Plan (every 10 to 15 years) to maintain the Plan’s relevance, or whenever significant changes to the development pattern of the Village, such as when large annexations occur.
+To maintain the Plan's relevance, The Village should periodically (every 10 to 15 years) review growth assumptions, goals and policies outlined in this Plan.
+In particular, whenever significant changes occur, such as large annexations, to the development pattern of the Village.